trinhoftheworld/Project-Descriptions-for-Review/Data-Analyst/Explore and Summarize Data.md

 Review [this](https://docs.google.com/document/d/1igUXeEOoyddfze1EFONqVlDH_o8dwXxPEWF0rTzFdQA/pub?embedded=true) document first before you grade any Data Analysis with R projects.
 It might be helpful to first review the project details below, and then delve into the evaluation overview specifics.

 ## Sample projects - internal
 Please review carefully [these](https://drive.google.com/a/knowlabs.com/folderview?id=0B-ya9aP4zq8ZfkoybDNYYk9GLUlnY2NkWGs5TlNNZ3hlV0pVY1IyYWV4UVBqRjYyWXVkTkE&usp=drive_web) project submissions and their corresponding evaluations.
+You are going to need a Gmail account to open the folder and add it to your Google Drive (using the button in the top right that says "Add to Drive").

 There are also some very good final projects below (in the *More Udacious Projects* section), that you can share with students.